Inviting you to its traditional houses and up-and-down roads, Bamberg must take a spot on your list of places to visit if you are in Germany.

 3.Visit Emperor Heinrich II and his wife Kunigunde at the Bamberg Cathedral

-No, you will not meet Emperor Henry II who died in 1024 and his wife Kunigunde, but only to pay a visit on their ‘forever love’ tomb, created by Tilmann Riemenschneider, inside the Cathedral.
+No, you will not meet Emperor Henry II who died in 1024, and his wife Kunigunde, but only to pay a visit to their ‘forever love’ tomb, created by Tilmann Riemenschneider, inside the Cathedral.
 Also known as St. Peter’s and St. George’s Imperial Cathedral, it was initially constructed from 1002 up to 1012.
 After a decade of construction, a fire went it down, leading to the new formation in 1081.
-The third establishment was in 1111 and has been survived until today.
+The third establishment was in 1111 and has survived until today.

 A dramatic black and white four-tower Bamberg Cathedral.
 Photo by: Dwi Anoranganirum (Arum)

 Scheduled tours are provided by the Cathedral Administration.
 It can include melodic concerts by the organ.